jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

 # Renaud Poupard "Inertia club" training

+The swing mechanics includes 5 dimensions:

+1. Dynamic oft of the club
+1. Club path
+1. Attack angle
+1. Contact spot
+1. Speed

+9 trajectories: start straight, right, left, then ball stays straight, go to the right or left.

+There is only one straight fly: a club path at 0 and club face at 90 degres. most of the balls goes on right and left, with different intensity, finishing at 1m of the target to 30 m.
+So we have only 2 types of trajectory.

+The problem is that if we try to search to get the ball straight, which does not realisticly exist, then we will not be able to make it and we will not control the ball fly.
+We could not play straight ball.

+The ball initiates its fly from the club face.
+Radar technologies demonstrated that the club square to the target did not brings the ball to the target.

+The natural trajectory is the one to keep.
+Make trajectory that comes to the target.

+- a slicer makes the ball flies to the right. a slice arriving to the target is a FADE.
+- a hooker makes the ball flying to the left.
+A hook arriving at the target is a DRAW.

+Club in the hands can help to make the ball flying where we want.
+Alignment too.
+Grip too.
+Lie of the club face.

+A pro player approximates to the left or right. never straight.
+Theit path is constant

 ## Training

 * Back to the fundamentals: static with grip, alignment, position, stance, balance